CLI Reference#

 cd myapp

-# Create full-stack project with client template (requires jac-client)
+# Scaffold a full-stack app (requires jac-client)

-jac create myapp --use client
+jac create myapp --use jac-shadcn

-# Create from a local .jacpack file
+# Create from a local .jacpack file / directory / URL

 jac create myapp --use ./my-template.jacpack